New videos of the Sciarrino Caprices

 During this past month, I made videos of the Six Caprices for violin by Salvatore Sciarrino.
 I’m very proud of them and I hope you’ll listen and watch.
 They’re very beautiful music.

 I first played several of these back when I was starting to play a lot of contemporary music.
 The Capricci mean a lot to me and I feel strongly about the expression and sound world of this music.
 There’s a lot I can say and explain but I’m not in the mood to write it down, so for now, I’ll post the interview I did at the West Cork Festival in Ireland after I’d performed the six of them.
-While they certainly draw somewhat from Paganini’s famous caprices, I feel Sciarrino’s caprices have a feeling of wonder, mystery, and sparkle that comes from the mercurial combination of notes, noise, and silence-as-environment.
+While they certainly draw somewhat from Paganini’s famous caprices, I feel Sciarrino’s caprices have a feeling of wonder, mystery, and sparkle that comes from the combination of notes, noise, and silence-as-environment.
 The effect overall is more Mendelssohnian than noisy, and silence is the essential ocean-like world that sounds emerge from and sink back into.

 Youtube playlist of all six Caprices isĀ here.